JannieI/canvas-workstation-V3/src/app/roadmap.md

         * currentW: app (20+ times), SlicerEd.clickSave & clickSlicerItem
     - how to add a table without deleting the IndexDB manually ??
     Caching:
-    - option to switch caching on or not at the server level and local level (if server allows it)
-    - refreshed via WS from DB
-    - also used for auto-save: all the steps are saved here, and synced to server at specified  interval (setting on client)
     - speed test with Dexie with Dashboards stored:
         * memory variable 0 - 3 ms, once 6 ms for 10K Ds
         * 10: 11 - 177 ms, avg 55 ms